Spaceflight KID Readout Electronics for PRIMA: PRIMA Flight System Architecture

 \section{PRIMA Flight System Architecture}

 Frequency multiplexing readout electronics for the KID arrays are shared by FIRESS and PRIMAger via RF switching with one instrument operating at a time.
 In each of our 8 signal chains, a comb of tones, one for each KID in the array, is transmitted from a synthesis polyphase filterbank (PFB) on a Xilinx Kintex KU060 Ultrascale FPGA.
-The $N=1024$ length synthesis PFB provides coarse channelization of the outgoing tones, while a set of numerically controlled oscillators (NCOs) provide a set of time-variable sinusoids to the PFB bins for fine channelization.
+The $N=1024$ length synthesis PFB provides coarse channelization of the outgoing tones, while a set of 32 numerically controlled oscillators (NCOs) provide a set of time-variable sinusoids to the PFB bins for fine channelization.
+The current architecture supports up to 32 tones to be generated within the same bin.
 Tone placement and recovery precision of better than 10~kHz is required at the low-frequency end of the FIRESS (0.4-2.4~GHz) readout band, set by the KID resonator quality factors of $\sim 10^4$.
-Fine channelization of the PFB bins, with width of 5~GHz$/1024=4.88$~MHz, by $2^9$ provides tone placement precision of 9.54~kHz.
+The NCOs with 16 bit phase accumulators feed the 1024 point synthesis PFB providing a frequency resolution of 5~GHz$/1024/2^{16-1} \approx 149$~Hz.

 The comb is converted to analog using a DAC\footnote{Texas Instruments, Inc., DAC39RF10-SP, https://www.ti.com/product/DAC39RF10-SP}, filtered to reject out-of-band images, attenuated, and sent through coaxial cables to the KID arrays.
-After interacting with the KID array, the modified comb returns through coaxial cables with amplification by low-noise amplifiers (LNAs) at 18~K, 100~K, and ambient temperatures before being digitized by an ADC.\footnote{Texas Instruments, Inc., ADC12DJ5200RF-SP, https://www.ti.com/product/ADC12DJ5200RF} An analysis PFB for coarse channelization followed by a digital down conversion fine channelization measures the in-phase (I) and quadrature (Q) components of the received tones with the same 9.54~kHz recovery precision, which also corresponds to the native sampling rate.
-The resultant I and Q time-ordered-data (TOD) are downsampled from the native data rate to the science data rate of 100-700~Hz, depending on the observing mode and needs of individual science observations.
+After interacting with the KID array, the modified comb returns through coaxial cables with amplification by low-noise amplifiers (LNAs) at 18~K, 100~K, and ambient temperature before being digitized by an ADC.\footnote{Texas Instruments, Inc., ADC12DJ5200RF-SP, https://www.ti.com/product/ADC12DJ5200RF} An analysis PFB for coarse channelization followed by a digital down conversion fine channelization measures the in-phase (I) and quadrature (Q) components of the received tones with the same frequency resolution as the synthesis PFB.
+The resultant I and Q time-ordered-data (TOD) are accumulated at the output of the digital down converters and then sent to a fractional rate resampling filter to achieve the desired science data rate ($\sim$100-700~Hz), depending on the observing mode and needs of individual science observations.